gshakhn/sonar-intellij-plugin/README.md

 Version 1.0.4-SNAPSHOT
 - Add a quick fix that removes a violation.
   If you've fixed a violation locally, but haven't run an analysis yet, you can mark the violation fixed locally.
+- Add menu item to clear cache.
+If cached violation data is stale, it can be refreshed now.

 Version 1.0.3
 - Add 'Open in browser' functionality.
 Thanks [ggili]!